golanlevin/60-212/2024/syllabus/60-212_syllabus_fall2024.md

 ### Prerequisites
 *What prior knowledge must students have in order to be successful in this course?*

 * 60-212 is an *intermediate level course*, intended as a second course for students who have already had at least one semester of introductory computer programming (in any language).
-Students must be familiar and comfortable with computer programming fundamentals, such as iteration, conditional testing, functional abstraction, static and dynamic memory structures (e.g. arrays), and object-oriented programming, as taught in a CMU course like 15-104, 15-110, or 15-112.
+Students must be familiar and comfortable with computer programming fundamentals, such as iteration, conditional testing, functional abstraction, static and dynamic memory structures (e.g. arrays), and object-oriented programming, as taught in a course like AP Computer Science, or (at CMU) 15-104, 15-110, or 15-112.
 * General computing skills (such as browser use, file management, and word processing) are essential.
 Students are also expected to have some familiarity with software workflows for editing and distributing images and video.
-* A strong foundation in mathematics, especially including geometry, algebra, and trigonometry, may also be very helpful.
+* A strong foundation in mathematics, especially including geometry, algebra, and trigonometry, will also be very helpful.
 * This course is taught primarily with JavaScript.
 Students who are primarily familiar with Python will benefit from doing some additional preparation, such as viewing p5.js videos on the [Coding Train YouTube Channel](https://www.youtube.com/@TheCodingTrain).

 ### Learning Objectives and Course Goals
 At the conclusion of this course, students will be able to:

-* Demonstrate proficiency in creating computer programs as artworks.
+* Demonstrate proficiency in creating art by programming a computer.
-* Gain familiarity with the repertoire of artists, designers, works and activities around creative coding, interactive art, generative form, and computational design.
+* Demonstrate familiarity with a repertoire of artists, designers, works and activities around creative coding, interactive art, generative form, and computational design.
 * Understand the role of computation in artworks that explore concepts of transmediality, connectivity, generativity, and immersivity.
-* Understand how to document and present creative work.
+* Understand how to document and present artworks created using code.

 ### Course Relevance

 This course is relevant to students who are interested in:

-* Exploring the use of computation in expanding our expressive vocabulary
+* Exploring the use of computation in creating new culture and expanding their expressive vocabulary
 * Developing expertise in the aesthetic nuances and conceptual landscape of interactivity
 * Designing procedural form and generative art for games, virtual environments, and other modes of creative expression
 * Understanding the practical and social assumptions that underpin code in culture